Table of Contents

 - Paranoia

-The withdrawal symptoms can be overwhelming, which is why it’s imperative to seek assistance with amphetamine withdrawal treatment.
+The withdrawal symptoms can be overwhelming, which is why it’s imperative to seek assistance with amphetamine detox.
 Attempting to detox at home is often unsuccessful and dangerous and should not be attempted.
 Discontinuing the use of amphetamines altogether after misuse can result in severe withdrawal symptoms and even death.

 How Long Does Amphetamine Withdrawal Last?